Cozy Wintertime Inns in Maine

 Aysgarth Station, Bar Harbor

 Comfortable, quiet, casual, classic.
-Bar Harbor’s Aysgarth Station is the picture you have in your mind of what a Maine B&B should be.
+Bar Harbor’s Aysgarth Station is the picture you have in your mind of what a Maine B&B should be – a cozy wintertime inn.
 With one addition.
 The 42,000 acre back yard – also known as Acadia National Park.
 If you’ve never cross-country skied against a backdrop of rocky coast and ocean infinity, it’s a must-do.
 Back home, relax with refreshments at a classically crackling open fire.

 Bethel Inn Resort, Bethel